yashwanthky/Last_Mile_Delivery_Optimization/README.md

 # Last Mile Delivery Optimization
-Optimize last mile delivery using FICO Xpress IVE
+Designed a prototype to optimize costs for last-mile delivery using linear mixed-integer programming in FICO Xpress

 ## INTRODUCTION